ACP community workshops

 How do I find a workshop?

-To find out if one of our face-to-face or online workshops is scheduled near you, go to our events page.
+To find out if one of our face-to-face or online workshops is scheduled near you, go to our Events page.
 Workshops are being added all the time, so check back regularly.

 Alternatively talk to us about partnering with us to host one for your community or organisation.
 It can be exclusively for your audience, or we can promote the workshop more widely and open it up to others in the general community.
 We come to you, and we can provide a customised workshop to suit specialised audiences.